Uasmi/classic-wow-discord-templates/readme.md

 ###### Bonus: Rotten Ghoul - if someone is acting bad, promote him to Rotten Ghoul and send him to Eastern Plaguelends

 ## Abilities explained
 ###### Disclaimer: though we really wanted to create lot's of cool abilities, there are some limitations in Discord that we can't surpass (or possibly don't know how).
-If you have a suggestion just create and Issue on this GitHub and we'll take a look if it's possible
+If you have a suggestion just create and Issue on this Repo and we'll take a look if it's possible
 #### ![](https://vignette.wikia.nocookie.net/wowwiki/images/9/91/Spell_shadow_cripple.png/revision/latest?cb=20060930190414)  Banish
 *-banish @nickname* to send the target to the other realm! (text channel...)
 Other channels are hidden.
 While target is banished, it is impossible to Dispel, Polymorph or Bubble the target.
 #### ![](https://vignette.wikia.nocookie.net/wowwiki/images/9/92/Spell_shaman_improvedreincarnation.png/revision/latest?cb=20100901165909)  Reincarnation